-Almost exactly three years ago, Jerry was into his third year of co-founding RIP Medical Debt when he was introduced to Dina Magnes by a mutual friend.
-Three months later (May, 2017) she was the first woman hired by RIP and found herself in a charity teambuilding and fundraising class with Jerry, co-founder Craig Antico and several others.
+In early 2017 Jerry was into his third year of co-founding RIP Medical Debt when he was introduced to Dina Magnes by a mutual friend.
+Three months later (May 2017) she was hired by RIP and found herself in a charity teambuilding and fundraising class with Jerry, co-founder Craig Antico, and several others.

 That was when things really took off that changed both the fortunes of RIP.
 What happened?
 John Oliver of Last Week Tonight happened.